robedpixel/SDL3Installer/README.md

 Because people are too lazy to make an installer for SDL3

-Currently doesn't show any UI, but this installs to the Program Files folder under `SDL3` and sets the path to include that folder
+By default, this installs to the Program Files folder under `SDL3` and sets the path to include that folder

 ## How to Use